j-vaught/m300-flir-camera-driver/README.md

 # Camera Stream Driver

-A high-performance C++ driver for capturing RTSP video streams from FLIR M300 thermal cameras and saving frames as JPEG files with precise timestamp metadata.
+A C++ driver for capturing RTSP video streams from FLIR M300 series cameras and saving frames as JPEG files with precise timestamp metadata.

 ## Features